-As of November 22, 2021, we have completed our underwriting process and are negotiating definitive loan documents for seven of the potential loan investments related to the fully-executed, non-binding term sheets.
-For the other two loans for which the Manager's Investment Committee has provided preliminary approval, we are in the process of completing our diligence and underwriting process and negotiating definitive loan documents.
-We intend to fund loan opportunities 2-8 using net proceeds from this offering and the concurrent private placement.
+We are currently completing our underwriting process and negotiating definitive loan documents for two of the potential loan investments related to the fully-executed, non-binding term sheets.
+For the other two potential loans for which the Investment Committee has provided preliminary approval, we are in the process of completing our diligence and underwriting process and negotiating definitive loan documents.
+The potential loans remain subject to satisfactory completion of our underwriting and due diligence processes, definitive documentation and final approval by the Investment Committee, as applicable.
+As a result, no assurance can be given that any of these potential loans will close on the currently contemplated terms or at all.
+We intend to fund these potential loans using existing cash and/or, depending upon the timing of closing, net proceeds from loan repayments, or net proceeds from this offering.